for-giobbe/phy/Building a Tree in a ML Framework.md

 * Nonparametric bootstrap

-	The standard nonparametric bootstrap is invoked by the ```-b``` option, which also specifies the number of bootstrap replicates (100 is the minimum recommended number):
+	The standard nonparametric bootstrap is invoked by the ```-b``` option, which also specifies the number of bootstrap replicates (100 is the minimum recommended number).

 	```
 	iqtree -s ND2_p_aligned.n.gb.fasta -b 100